Yesumsughter/SQL-Excel-and-Power-BI-Data-Analysis-Project/README.md

 ## Data Source
 https://docs.google.com/spreadsheets/d/12JEfttQhnGC4gclIpfxAESPQQVu54kN3VCq_p0qyKpw/edit?usp=sharing

-The dataset used for this analysis was sourced from Kaggle, a platform offering a wide range of publicly available datasets.
+The dataset used for this analysis was sourced from Kaggle.com, a platform offering a wide range of publicly available datasets.
 Kaggle’s datasets provide a rich and reliable foundation for data analysis and insights.
 This particular dataset was pre-processed to ensure quality and consistency before analysis.
 ## Questions to be answered
-The following questions were answered from the data set with visualisation and SQL codes written to answer the questions
 1. What is the total number of Data Professionals
 2. What is the distribution of job titles in the dataset?
 3. Salary statistics (average, minimum, and maximum) by job title over the years